Anal Fistula : Causes and Symptoms

 If an anal abscess develops, the chance of anal fistula formation.
 The following are some risk factors for developing an anal fistula:

-• Maintain good anal hygiene by keeping the anal area clean and dry.
+• Maintain good hygiene around the anal area

-• Avoid straining during bowel movements by consuming a high-fibre diet and staying hydrated.
+• Avoid straining during bowel movements by consuming a high-fiber diet

-• Treat any anal infections or abscesses promptly to prevent them from developing into fistulas.
+• Treat infections or abscesses early to prevent fistulas from forming

 The anal fistula diagnosis includes: